 Admission includes admittance to the estate and an audio tour.
 Tours of the mansion require a timed ticket.
 Therefore, to guarantee yourself entry, it’s best to make reservations in advance.

-On busy days, you can expect to wait a short time in before entering the home.
+On busy days, you can expect to wait a short time before entering the home.

 The Former Residence Of America’s First President

 Less than a 30-minute drive from Alexandria, Mount Vernon was the former residence of George and Martha Washington.
-The 500-acre property resides along the banks of the Potomac River and dates to 1758.
+The 500-acre property, which dates to 1758, is located along the banks of the Potomac River.
 Across the land are several points of interest, including a garden and over 30 buildings.
 In fact, the mansion is the most recognizable structure of this National Historic Landmark.
-Since 1860, this historic property has been maintained as a museum by the non-profit Mount Vernon Ladies’ Association (MVLA).
+Since 1860, the non-profit Mount Vernon Ladies’ Association (MVLA) has maintained this historic property as a museum.

 Related: America’s Best Places To Visit On Veterans Day 2022